How to clean a deck – get yours summer-ready in four easy steps

 It’s important to clean your deck for safety reasons too, a build-up of mold or weeds can cause decking to become slippery or even damage the boards.

-Whilst blasting with a pressure washer or harsh chemicals might be tempting, the best option is much gentler and more effective.
+Whilst blasting with a pressure washer or harsh chemicals might be tempting for this backyard cleaning job, the best option is much gentler and more effective.
 We’ve asked the experts for advice on how to clean a deck thoroughly to deliver excellent results every time, whilst ensuring the wood or composite material is looked after properly too.

 And if you're about to build a deck, it's worth taking note of the maintenance it will need, below, so you know the up and downsides of different decking materials.